Ridestore: Brands and operations

-Ridestore operates two proprietary brands through its website: Dope Snow manufactures snow apparel oriented toward a younger demographic and Montec produces technical outerwear for freeride and backcountry skiing.
+Ridestore develops and sells its own brands, Dope Snow and Montec, which focus on snowboard and ski apparel respectively.
+Each brand maintains its own dedicated e-commerce website, through which the products are sold.

 The company employs digital marketing approaches, primarily through social media platforms such as Instagram and Facebook.
 Ridestore utilizes various digital tools including a sizing recommendation system from Fit Analytics to reduce product returns.
 The company also uses 3D garment visualization software developed by CLO Virtual Fashion to streamline product development and minimize material waste associated with physical prototyping.

 In addition to social media marketing and digital advertising, Ridestore collaborates with professional athletes, including sponsoring freestyle skier Jesper Tjäder through its Dope Snow brand.

 Sustainability

 Ridestore has implemented various sustainability measures, including transitioning from plastic to paper-based packaging.
 In collaboration with textile recycler Texaid, the company launched Ridestore Renewed, a program for refurbishing and reselling used apparel.
 Through the program, defective, returned, or unsellable apparel is sorted, refurbished for resale when possible, or redirected to recycling and reuse channels in accordance with environmental standards.
 According to company reports, Ridestore has sold approximately 11,000 products through the Ridestore Renewed platform.

 Since 2023, Ridestore has become a bluesign® system partner, a designation that indicates compliance with safety and environmental standards established for the textile industry.